 Dr. Langley received her PhD in Health Behavior at the University of Alabama at Birmingham & the University of Alabama.
 Dr. Langley also holds an MPH in Epidemiology and International Health and is a Certified Health Education Specialist (CHES).
 Dr. Langley has spent the last 9 years managing federal research grants at the University of Louisville focusing on teen pregnancy prevention and fatherhood engagement.
-In addition, she has also served as a contributing faculty member for Walden University for 5 years and continues her work at Walden currently as a dissertation mentor.
+In addition, she has also served as a contributing faculty member for Walden University for 4 years in the MPH program and 5 years in the Health Educatio and Promotion PhD program.
+She currently continues her work at Walden currently as contributing faculty and a dissertation mentor.
 Professionally, Dr. Langley has worked in public health in a variety of settings including epidemiology and health behavior at the Centers for Disease Control and Prevention, the Kentucky Department for Public Health, the Jefferson County Department of Health (Alabama), and at the University of Louisville.
 Dr. Langley has also experienced public health internationally including, Kingston, Jamaica, Bangkok, Thailand, and Kumasi, Ghana.

 PhD, University of Alabama at Birmingham/University of Alabama